francose/annuityCalcuations/README.md

 > Accumulated Down payment(1+i)**N = Accumulated Price(1+i)**N - (AccumulatedValue\*_N _ Repay Amount)

-### Case 3 Calculating The Down Payment with Given Time Value
+### Calculating The Down Payment with Given Time Value

 **_Assuming our user wants to calculate the downpayment with the given period of time_**